 It’s just a short walk across the street to the Shannon airport departures lounge.
 Don’t forget to leave some time for shopping at the world’s first Duty Free Shop!

 Don’t want to go home?

-If you would like to extend your stay, please contact Robbie O’Connell at 1-800-299-CELT or email: firstname.lastname@example.org before you send in your registration form.
+If you would like to extend your stay, we are happy to assist you with advice and arrangements.
+Contact Robbie O’Connell at 1-800-299-CELT or email: firstname.lastname@example.org before you send in your registration form.